internetarchive/wayback-diff/README.md

   If you use this prop, the **limit** conf option does not have any effect.

-The **loader** which is a React Component that will be shown when loading.
-If this is not set or it is null, a default loader will be used instead.
+The **loader** prop is a React Component that displays when loading.
+If this is not set or it is null, a default loader is used instead.

-The **timestampA** and **timestampB** which are the timestamps extracted from the URL.
+The **timestampA** and **timestampB** props are the timestamps extracted from the URL.

-The **url** which is the webpage for which the snapshots are shown.
+The **url** prop is the webpage for which the snapshots are shown.

 The **noTimestamps** prop which should only be set to true in the ```/diff///WEBPAGE``` path schema.

 ### SunburstContainer can receive up to five props.
 All of them are optional.

-The **loader** which is a React Component that will be shown when loading.
-If this is not set or it is null, a default loader will be used instead.
+The **loader** prop is a React Component that displays when loading.
+If this is not set or it is null, a default loader is used instead.

-The **timestamp** which is the timestamp whose simhash will be compared with the others.
+The **timestamp** which is the timestamp whose simhash is compared to others.

-The **url** which is the webpage for which the the simhashes will be compared.
+The **url** which is the webpage for which the the simhashes to be compared.

 The **conf** which is a JSON file that contains the configuration of the wayback-diff component.

-The **fetchSnapshotCallback** which is a callback function that will be used to fetch the snapshots from the Wayback Machine.
+The **fetchSnapshotCallback** which is a callback function used to fetch the snapshots from the Wayback Machine.
 This is used to validate the timestamp in the URL.

 - If null is passed to either one of the fetchCallback props a default fallback method is going to be used instead.